jadecobra/python_tdd_exercises/source/code/code_pass_values.rst

 #######################################
-How to pass values: Tests and Solution
+how to pass values: tests and solution
 #######################################

 **********